jldimond/fish546-2015/Course_Project/Data Records.md

 ######*Stylophora pistillata*

 The file Spist.fasta is a *Stylophora pistillata* transcriptome downloaded from http://data.centrescientifique.mc/Data/454Isotigs.fas.zip on 2/19/2015.
 This transcriptome was featured in an article by [Karako-Lampert et al. (2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0088615).
-The transcriptome was developed from adult coral tissue, but the authors determined that only approximately 2.5% of the sequences mapped exclusively to the *Symbiodinium* genome.
+The transcriptome consists of 15,052 contigs and was developed from adult coral tissue, but the authors determined that only approximately 2.5% of the sequences mapped exclusively to the *Symbiodinium* genome.
 Thus, the vast majority of transcripts are coral transcripts.

 ###Other input data